striezel/updater/readme.md

       the ID for a specific software, run the program with the --list-id option which lists all software IDs.
 You can use this option several times to exclude more than one software from the update process.
-    --aurora | --with-aurora
-      Include updates for Firefox Aurora, i.e. the developer edition of Firefox.
-This option is disabled by default, because it increases the time for initial version checks by several seconds.
-    --no-aurora | --without-aurora
-      Do not include updates for Firefox Aurora.
-This option is enabled by default.
     --pdf24-autoupdate
       Enable automatic updates for PDF24 Creator after update.
 This option is enabled by default.